-Canned food is here to stay because it's very practical.
+Canned food is very practical, so it's here to stay.
 Therefore, it's important to understand its health effects, and what can be done to minimize the possible health risks.

 In part, canned food is safe to eat.

-In modern times, the cans are made of steel or aluminum, possibly coated with tin, but they are also coated inside with a protective (plastic) layer which prevents the metal from leaching into the food; some producers even use plastic envelops instead of a can.
+In modern times, the cans are made of steel or aluminum, possibly coated inside with a tin or plastic layer which prevents the metal from leaching into the food; some producers even use plastic envelops instead of metal.